 San Francisco cable cars are a national historic landmark, part of the worlds largest manually operated system.

-Experience the thrill of riding up and down San Francisco's legendary hills on a cable car, while taking in amazing views.
+Experience the thrill of riding up and down San Francisco's legendary hills on a cable car, while taking in amazing views!

-10 BEST San Francisco Attractions that cable cars go to
+10 BEST Attractions that San Francisco cable cars go to

 - Union Square: Visit shops and restaurants in the bustling heart of San Francisco, or hang out in the square.

-- Chinatown: Find authentic Chinese shops and restaurants along Grant Avenue, visit the Fortune Cookie Factory, Dragon's Gate and Tin How Temple.
+- Chinatown: Find authentic Chinese shops and restaurants along Grant Avenue, or visit the Fortune Cookie Factory, Dragon's Gate and Tin How Temple.

-- North Beach/Little Italy: Explore Columbus Avenue in Little Italy for superb Italian food, visit famous landmarks like the Vesuvio Cafe, City Light Booksellers, Beat Museum and Washington Square.
+- North Beach/Little Italy: Explore Columbus Avenue in Little Italy for superb Italian food, and visit famous landmarks like the Vesuvio Cafe, City Light Booksellers, Beat Museum and Washington Square.

 - Fishermans Wharf: Eat at waterfront restaurants, visit a 7D Theater, see a sea lion colony, Musee Mecanique, a WWII submarine, a maritime museum, and more.